Nail biting: not just a habit

 - These sensations associated with tension are experienced as an urge to bite.

 - Searching for an irregularity in order to remove it and biting.

 - Pleasure, gratification and relief while engaging in the biting behaviour.

 With regards to treatment recommendations, the following steps are likely to increase the success rate:

-2) It is important to bring awareness on the behaviours and start discriminating between sensations.
+2) It is important to bring awareness to the behaviours and start discriminating between sensations.
 Is it tension that I am experiencing right now?
-Is it that I am worrying about something?
+Is it that I am worried about something?
 Is it that I feel pressurised into something?
 Am I bored?
 What I am thinking right now?

 3) The next stage of treatment requires meeting the body’s needs for stimulation differently than nail-biting.
 The whole idea is to provide relief whilst discouraging nail biting.
 At this point people need to explore the use of sensory substitutes:

 - Boredom - find an activity to do.